ant-design/ant-design/components/menu/index.en-US.md

 ### Why Menu do not responsive collapse in Flex layout?

 Menu will render fully item in flex layout and then collapse it.
-You need tell flex not consider Menu width to enable responsive:
+You need tell flex not consider Menu width to enable responsive ([online demo](https://codesandbox.io/s/ding-bu-dao-hang-antd-4-21-7-forked-5e3imy?file=/demo.js)):

 ```jsx
 <div style={{ flex }}>